Maslow's hierarchy of needs: Aesthetic needs

-After reaching one's cognitive needs it would progress to aesthetic needs, to beautify one's life.
+After reaching one's cognitive needs, it would progress to aesthetic needs to beautify one's life.
 This would consist of having the ability to appreciate the beauty within the world around one's self, on a day-to-day basis.
 According to Maslow's theories, to progress toward Self-Actualization, humans require beautiful imagery or novel and aesthetically pleasing experiences.
-Humans must immerse themselves in nature's splendor while paying close attention to and observing their surroundings to extract the world's beauty.
+Humans must immerse themselves in nature's splendor while paying close attention to their surroundings and observing them in order to extract the world's beauty.
+One would accomplish this by making their environment pleasant to look at or be around.
+They might discover personal style choices that they feel represent them and make their environment a place that they fit well into.
 This higher level of need to connect with nature results in a sense of intimacy with nature and all that is endearing.
-After reaching one's cognitive needs it would progress to aesthetic needs, to beautify oneself.
+Aesthetic needs also relate to beautifying oneself.
 This would consist of improving one's physical appearance to ensure its beauty to balance the rest of the body.
+This is done by making and finding ways one wants to dress and express oneself through personal beauty and grooming standards and ideas.

-Self-actualization
+Self-actualisation

-"What a man can be, he must be."
+"What a man can be, he must be.”
 This quotation forms the basis of the perceived need for self-actualization.
 This level of need refers to the realization of one's full potential.
 Maslow describes this as the desire to accomplish everything that one can, to become the most that one can be.
 People may have a strong, particular desire to become an ideal parent, succeed athletically, or create paintings, pictures, or inventions.
 To understand this level of need, a person must not only succeed in the previous needs but master them.
 Self-actualization can be described as a value-based system when discussing its role in motivation.
 Self-actualization is understood as the goal or explicit motive, and the previous stages in Maslow's hierarchy fall in line to become the step-by-step process by which self-actualization is achievable; an explicit motive is the objective of a reward-based system that is used to intrinsically drive the completion of certain values or goals.
 Individuals who are motivated to pursue this goal seek and understand how their needs, relationships, and sense of self are expressed through their behavior.
 Self-actualization needs include: